volkale/adv/README.md

-# Antidepressants Variability Ratio meta-analysis
+# Antidepressants Variability Ratio Bayesian Meta-Analysis

-This repo contains the code to reproduce the results of the paper "Is there evidence of an individual treatment response of antidepressants in major depressive disorder?
+This repo contains the code to reproduce the results of the paper "On the treatment effect heterogeneity of antidepressants in major depression.
-A Bayesian meta-analysis", Volkmann-Volkmann-Mueller.
+A Bayesian meta-analysis", Volkmann et al..

 ## Installation - using Docker (recommended)
 In order to rerun this analysis the following two programs need